 Published on April 23rd, 2018 | by Bobby Mathews0

-Ask PWS: “Who Is The Greatest Monster Heel?”
+Ask PWS: “Who Is The Best Heel Wrestler?

 [Editor’s note: We get a lot of questions on social media, so we’re going to distill those queries and their answers into a monthly column.
 If you’d like your question featured in a future Ask PWS, feel free to shoot us a message on TWITTER or FACEBOOK.]

-The original Sheik immediately comes to mind.
+The original Sheik immediately comes to mind on my list as the best heel wrestler.
 Ed Farhat terrorized Detroit for a generation, and his long and bloody wars with Bobo Brazil (and others) are legendary.
-But I’ve been watching wrestling for a long time, and two other guys stand out to me … probably because I saw them both when I was very young.
+But I’ve been watching wrestling for a long time, and two other guys stand out to me as the best heel wrestler … probably because I saw them both when I was very young.